Gecko-FOSS/basis/README.md

 | `stylelint` | Passed directly to stylelint |

 #### type `static`
-The `static` transform copies files as-is and applies no changes to them.
+The `static` pipeline copies files as-is and applies no changes to them.

-The `config` parameter is an object with the following keys:

 | key | value |
 |:--- |:----- |